 The final grade will be based upon weekly homework assignments, participation in critiques, and confidential peer evaluation (each contributing to 1/3 of the grade).
 In addition, the final group deliverable can bump everyone in the group up or down a +/- level.
 Feedback (including current grades) will be provided mid-semester.

-In addition to regular lectures, labs, and office hours, we may have guest speakers from Pixar, Industrial Light and Magic, and other companies in the industry!
+In addition to regular lectures, labs, and office hours, we may have guest speakers from the film, game, or VFX industries.

 Everything will be posted on the class calendar here.View Calendar